GompDS/YarrTools/README.md

 # YarrTools
-Tools for Church Guard's YARR (Yet Another Repo Reloader).
+Companion tools for Church Guard's YARR (Yet Another Repo Reloader).

 How to setup: